 With that in mind it is best to not try handling your pet skink when it is eating.
 Otherwise it may think you are trying to steal its meal!

 Another tip is to wash your hands after feeding your pet skink.
 It is not unknown for a blue tongued skink to mistake a finger for a meal if it smells of its food.
+Make sure you give them the right food.

 Take things slowly and learn your skinks personality.